-Once on U.S. soil, however, not all immigrants were welcomed with open arms.
-They were largely expected to join the Melting Pot, a term which is and has been used to describe the growing diversity of the United States.
-Imagine taking many different colors of crayons and melting them together; the end result would be one color once the crayons melded together.
+Once on US soil, however, immigrants were not welcomed with open arms.
+They were largely expected to join the Melting Pot, a term for various ethnic groups losing their culture and assimilating into American culture.
+Imagine taking many different colors of crayons and melting them together.
+The end result would be one color once the crayons melded together.
 In the same way, the U.S. was considered a place where cultures and ethnicities would “melt together” and become one.

-Three groups of people came together in America during this period from approximately 1870 to the early 1900s.
-The first group is known as the Old Immigrants.
-These Americans came primarily from Northern and Western European countries such as England, Germany, and Ireland.
-They belonged to the Protestant faith, were more likely to be literate (meaning they could read and write), and had skilled jobs.
+Old Immigrants usually belonged to the Protestant faith, were more likely to be literate (meaning they could read and write), and had skilled jobs.
 The majority of them came as families and had some money to their names.
-The Old Immigrants assimilated, or fit in, much more easily than later immigrants due to the fact that they either spoke English or because they were considered white.
+The Old Immigrants assimilated, or fit in, much more easily than later immigrants due to the fact that they either spoke English or because they were considered "white".